LuiseFreese/blog/digital declutter-tabs.md

 I work with Microsoft Edge browser, and I love collections.
 If you don't know what a collection is, here is the quick intro: A collection is a set of websites, which can be opened in different browser window.

-Once you are done with this workload, you close the whole window.
-When I need to explain collection on a non technical level, I always say: These are desks with all the working material you need to accomplish a specific task or group of task (similar to a channel in Microsoft Teams).I have a lot of collections, but for the sake of tan example: one is a collection for managing [my sticker-store](pyod.shop):
+Once you are done with a workload that is represented by this collection, you close the whole window.
+When I need to explain collections on a non technical level, I always say: These are desks with all the working material you need to accomplish a specific task or group of task (similar to a channel in Microsoft Teams).
+I have a lot of collections, but for the sake of an example: one is a collection for managing [my sticker-store](pyod.shop):

 * newsletter tool
 * SharePoint site